nokeeo/donald-pinckney.github.io/_posts/metal/2018-07-29-metal-intro-2.md

 ![Colored Triangle with Changing Brightness][screen1]

 Let's brainstorm how we could accomplish this effect.
 We currently have a `MTLBuffer` that contains the vertex data for drawing the triangle.
 Each vertex data contains the position and color.
-The vertexdata we currently have in it is:
+The vertex data we currently have in it is:

 | Color        | Position |
 |--------------|----------|